 Many people will experience a sore throat and difficulty swallowing immediately after intubation, but recovery is usually quick, taking several hours to several days depending on the time spent intubated.

-However, if a person experiences any of the following symptoms following their procedure, they should let their doctor know immediately, as they could be signs of more serious issues:
+However, if a person experiences any of the following symptoms following their procedure, they should let their doctor know immediately as these could be signs of more serious issues:

 - a severe sore throat